THE HISTORY OF A MAINE COAST FARM

 In early 2007 Jim was diagnosed with multiple myeloma.
 Many, many of you were in touch with Jim through out his last 3 1/2 years and were well aware of his optimism and cheerful attitude toward life and living with his disease.
 Modern science and the best doctors were able to give Jim and me some wonderful extra time together.
 He enjoyed and revelled in each and every day.
 We had great moments.

 While many people live many years with the disease, Jim's was more aggressive and it eventually took it's course.
 Jim lived to the fullest and died unexpectedly and peacefully on June 25, 2010 leaving a wonderful legacy and a strong group of guests and friends at his passing.
 His memorial service was held on September 4, 2010 with a large gathering of friends and family at Blue Hill First Congregational Church.
+His Obituary can be found on line.
+It is quite endearing and fun to read.

 We look forward to hearing from you and seeing you in the coming season.